Tracardi/tracardi-api/docs/flow/actions/calculator_action.md

 ```

 This way you can construct object that have different values that are calculated and assigned to variables.
 Of course
-the variable ca be assigned to profile, session, etc. This is the last example with variable result.value assingned to
+the variable ca be assigned to profile, session, etc. This is the last example with variable result.value assigned to
 profile@traits.private.interests.sports

 ```